Charles Winslow Hall

 Charles Winslow Hall, born Caroline (May 22, 1860 – September 29, 1901) was an American artist of animals and portraits.
 He is best known for having lived as a man for the last ten years of his life while being biologically female, a fact which was only discovered upon his death from consumption in 1901.
-Few of his artworks survive; a plaster portrait of the artist Joseph Frank Currier is currently held by the Museum of Fine Arts.
+Few of his artworks survive; a plaster portrait of the artist Joseph Frank Currier is currently held by the Museum of Fine Arts, Boston.

 Early life

 Hall was born in Massachusetts in 1860 to John R. Hall, an architect, and Caroline Winslow Hall (née Barrett).
 His mother was an artist as well, and his father was the architect of the Hollis Street Theatre.
 Hall traveled to Europe with his mother at 17 to study art, and spent much of the rest of his life in France and Italy.

 At the Brera Academy in Milan, Hall found a liking for the pants and jackets worn by students, and began wearing masculine clothing in everyday life.
 It was also at Brera that Hall met Giuseppina Boriani, and they began to travel Italy together around six years before Hall's death.
 Hall assumed the name "Charles" during this time, and he and Boriani traveled as husband and wife.